FarhansCode/file_repository/README.md

 There can be multiple roots, each whose name is set to '/'.
 5. Add in the necessary line in your urls.py file.
 Example is listed [here](https://github.com/FarhansCode/file_repository/blob/master/testapp/urls.py#L7).

+## Where do files go?
+By default, files are uploaded into file_repository/_file.
+You can change that path [here](https://github.com/FarhansCode/file_repository/blob/master/file_repository/models.py#L14).

 ## Help

 This is my first public submission to the Internets.
 Please review my code and